ayaamazloum/Smart-Key/README.md

   sudo chown -R ubuntu:ubuntu /var/www/html/Smart-Key
   ```
   Replace `ubuntu:ubuntu` with your instance username.
 - **Step 8**: Install MySQL on your instance.
-A good guide can be found here: [How To Install MySQL on Ubuntu 20.04 (DigitalOcean)](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04)
+A good guide can be found on [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04)

 Laravel application now should be accessible via ec2 instance IP address or DNS.